 WHAT IS JTG?

-Jobs for Tennessee Graduates (JTG), an affiliate of Jobs for America’s Graduates (JAG), is a non-profit organization dedicated to stewarding at-risk high school students toward graduation with follow through toward post-secondary education and/or job opportunities.
+Jobs for Tennessee Graduates (JTG), an affiliate of Jobs for America’s Graduates (JAG), is a non-profit organization dedicated to stewarding high school students toward graduation with follow through toward post-secondary education and/or job opportunities.

 HOW DO YOU DETERMINE WHO IS A JTG STUDENT?